For the complete documentation index, see llms.txt. Markdown versions of all docs pages are available by appending .md to any docs URL.

 args: ["@modelcontextprotocol/server-everything"]

-# Target-level policy overrides backend-level
+# Target-level policy overrides top-level

 policies: